rash1m/movie-suggestor/README.md

 # Movie Recommender

-A Java console application that recommends movies based on user mood and preferences.
+This is a Java console application that recommends movies based on what the user's mood is and their preferences.
 The system uses a questionnaire, genre scoring, and object-oriented design to produce personalised suggestions.

 ## Features
 - User authentication system (file-based)